 WPA arts programs drew frequent criticism from Congress and the lay public.
 “Boondoggling” entered the American lexicon as a term to describe these and other government projects that critics deemed wasteful or pointless.

-Despite these attacks, the WPA is celebrated today for the employment it offered to millions during the darkest days of the Great Depression, and for its lasting legacy of smartly designed, well-built schools, dams, roads, bridges and other buildings and structures – many of which are still in use today.
+Despite these attacks, the WPA is celebrated today for the employment it offered to millions during the darkest days of the Great Depression, and for its lasting legacy of smartly designed, well-built schools, dams, roads, bridges and other buildings and structures—many of which are still in active use across the United States.

-WPA: The Works Progress Administration: The Social Welfare History Project, Virginia Commonwealth University Libraries.
+The Lasting Values of the WPA: The Social Welfare History Project, Virginia Commonwealth University Libraries.

 TAG Archives: WPA Women: The Living New Deal.